cmattson/consort/README.md

 Ruby 1.9.3 or 2.0.0.
 Alternate VMs compatible with these versions should also work.

 Ruby 1.8 is not supported.
+Let the dead rest in peace!

 ### Rails Compatibility